 So here we go: I ended my last life snippets post with updates from July 2017.
 And the rest of the summer was pretty much completely dominated by our trip to Iceland: The first two weeks of August, Steffen and I spent planning our itinerary and ordering last minute equipment — and the other half of the month we were road-tripping Iceland’s famous Ring Road.

-Before we headed to Iceland, we were invited to a wedding in Idstein in Southern Hesse (weddings are usually the kind of events I bring my camera to, I’m never “Uncle-Bob-ing” though!).
+Before we headed to Iceland, we were invited to a wedding in Idstein in Southern Hesse (weddings are usually the kind of events I bring my camera to, but don’t worry pro-photographers: I’m never “Uncle-Bob-ing” though!).

 Idstein is actually super famous for its old city center full of half-timbered houses and although we didn’t have too much time to explore the town, we enjoyed our mini-getaway a lot.

 Definitely becoming a fashion blogger now after finally masting the art of smiling at my feet

 The only suitable getaway vehicle when you’re getting married among half-timbered houses